realbig/ambassador-docs/api.md

 permalink: /api/
 ---

 The API allows communication between 3rd party applications and the Ambassador website.
 The API is built on top of the WordPress REST API v2.
 For detailed documentation on the WordPress REST API v2, please view [this link](http://v2.wp-api.org/).
-For specific information on available endpionts on schema, visit [this link](http://v2.wp-api.org/reference/users/).
+For specific information on available endpoints and their schema, visit [this link](http://v2.wp-api.org/reference/users/).

 *NOTE: I will still be covering from A-Z how to interact with the API for purposes of this system, but the above documentation links may still prove helpful where I may fall short.*

 **Please visit the [Required Plugins](/required-plugins/) page in order to make sure all required plugins are activated before proceeding.**

+### Preliminary note

+In the following every URL refers to the final domain (ambassadorsystems.com).
+Where needed the staging URL (hometohome.staging.wpengine.com) will have to be considered.

 This page will cover: